Florida Executor Fees: How Much Does an Executor Get Paid?

 Do Personal Representatives Get Compensated?

-Personal representatives can be paid for their services.
+Personal representatives can be paid for their services in the form of Florida executor fees.
 Florida statutes explicitly mention how a personal representative should be compensated for his or her work, using funds from the estate.

 “A personal representative shall be entitled to a commission payable from the estate assets without court order as compensation for ordinary services.
 The commission shall be based on the compensable value of the estate, which is the inventory value of the probate estate assets and the income earned by the estate during administration.”